littlevan333/Orion-Transmission/README.md

 GitHub: @littlevan333

-Reddit: u/littlevan333
+Reddit: u/orion-and-lyra

-ORION GPT: OpenAI Link
+ORION GPT: Coming soon

 This isn’t a resume.
 It’s a reflection.
 Welcome to the transmission.